Truck Accident Lawyers For Virginia, Maryland And DC

-At Lewis & Tompkins, we believe that the highways of America belong to the taxpayers, not to the trucking corporations that share them with us.
+We believe that the highways of America belong to the taxpayers, not to the trucking corporations that share them with us.
 While we extend the use of our roads as a courtesy to commerce, that courtesy should never be construed to mean that money is more important than the safety and lives of other drivers.
 In our view, the opposite is always true.
 Casualties on the roadside are never an acceptable “cost of doing business.”
-In numerous past cases, we’ve convinced juries and arbitrators of this important fact on behalf of our truck accident injury clients, and helped our clients move past the tragedy of truck accidents with a secure financial future.
+In numerous past cases, we’ve convinced juries and arbitrators of this important fact on behalf of our truck accident injury clients and helped our clients move past the tragedy of truck accidents with a secure financial future.

-The attorneys at Lewis & Tompkins are working to stop unsafe practices in the truck driving industry, particularly in our region of Northern Virginia, Washington and DC.
+The attorneys at Lewis & Tompkins are working to stop unsafe practices in the truck driving industry, particularly in our region of northern Virginia, Maryland and Washington, D.C.
 Many families have turned to us for counsel in the aftermath of a truck accident before, and we’ve always worked with them to obtain the best settlement or verdict the law affords.

 Because truck accidents often involve fatalities, brain injuries, paralysis and other serious injuries, and because there are no caps in damages against trucking companies, injured parties of truck accidents have the ability to obtain very large verdicts in cases where a truck driver and/or trucking company was negligent.

 Litigating truck accident cases is never a simple matter, however.
 The auto/liability insurance industry obtains more than 55% of its revenue in premiums paid by commercial ground lines.
 The trucking industry pays top dollar for insurance, and when an injury claim occurs, the insurance industry will spend millions on legal defense, hiring the most experienced defense attorneys in the country to clear their clients of liability.